Better Safety Info in Pregnancy Starts with Your Referral

 The Power of Your Patient Referral

 We understand the challenges that you face when deciding on treatment courses when your patient is pregnant.
-The goal of MotherToBaby Pregnancy Studies is to provide you with the scientific evidence that is needed so you can better weigh the risks and benefits to both mom and baby, thus allowing you to identify a treatment plan that maximizes disease management and minimizes maternal and fetal/infant risk.
-Our research has been instrumental in identifying previously unrecognized human teratogens as well as ruling out substantial risk for other medications and vaccines – and these studies would not have been possible without providers like you who referred their patients.
+The goal of MotherToBaby Pregnancy Studies is to provide you with the scientific evidence that is needed so you can better weigh the risks and benefits to person who is pregnant and their pregnancy, thus allowing you to identify a treatment plan that maximizes disease management and minimizes maternal and fetal/infant risk.
+Our research has been instrumental in identifying previously unrecognized human teratogens as well as ruling out substantial risk for other medications and vaccines – and these studies would not have been possible without health providers like you who referred their patients.

 The results of our studies are published in peer-reviewed medical and scientific journals and presented at scientific meetings.
 Our results can also be used to update the product label, and they are incorporated into resources that are widely used by clinicians and/or patient populations for information on pregnancy and lactation exposures, including our own MotherToBaby fact sheets as well as LactMed (National Library of Medicine), Reprotox, and TERIS.
 Last but most certainly not least, both study participants and their referring providers are sent a summary of our findings and a PDF of any publications.